Event Management

 • Reviews: Research the experiences of former students.
 Reviews and testimonials can provide valuable insights.

 • Industry reputation: How is the course perceived in the event industry?
-Is it recognized and valued by potential employers?
+Is it recognised and valued by potential employers?

 8. Career support and alumni network